 - By the series' end, he becomes a humanities teacher at a prep school.

 - No-Sell: Joe tries to sink a grossly unfair deal by giving an heiress and potential investor a rather scathing "Reason You Suck" Speech; however, she doesn't flinch.
-Joe then succeeds in breaking the deal by making out the heiress' boyfriend.
+Joe then succeeds in breaking the deal by making out with the heiress' boyfriend.